 There are also restrictions on where retail pot shops are allowed to be.
 Stores cannot be within 1000 feet of schools, playgrounds, recreations centers, child care centers, public parks, public transit centers, libraries or arcades that allow minors to enter.
 However, local governments are allowed to take up ordinances that reduce the buffer zone everywhere except schools and public playgrounds.

 And don’t worry, if you travel to Spokane you won’t be inundated with loud billboards featuring stoners and psychedelic looking pot leaves.
-There’s restrictions on the advertisement of recreational weed as well.
+There are restrictions on the advertisement of recreational weed as well.
 Stores are restricted to just two external signs of limited size.
 Outdoor advertisements are not allowed to depict use of marijuana or marijuana plants.
 Most billboards you’ll see are limited to the name and location of recreational dispensaries.
 Advertising is also banned on public transportation and on vehicles - so you won’t see any marijuana advertisements on buses or delivery vans, etc.

 Purchasing Legal Marijuana

 What You Need To Know

 Second -- Bring cash.
 Marijuana retailers are not able to use electronic forms of payment due to the fact that marijuana is still illegal on the federal level.
 This limits the store’s banking options, and therefore you have to have some green to buy the green.
 Most stores have ATMs available on site, but like all ATMs outside of your bank there’s small fee to use them.